Understand APR and the impact it has on your debt.

 What is an interest rate?

-An interest rate represents the cost of a debt, not including fees, expressed as a percentage.
+An interest rate represents the cost of debt, not including fees, expressed as a percentage.
 There are two types of interest rates that matter:

 - An annual interest rate is the interest rate applied over a one-year period.
 It’s basically APR minus fees.